ArtHitParade

 Beckmann precipitately left Germany in 1937 and settled in Amsterdam.
 Like Miro at the same time in Spain, he could not manage to stay away from politics.
 He immediately conceived a great composition, first entitled Der Land des Wahnsinningen (the country of the insane) which would express his horror of the collectivisms.

 Completed at the end of the summer of 1938, Hölle der Vögel (hell of birds) is the achievement of that project.
-This oil on canvas 120 x 160 cm is for sale by Christie's in London on June 27, lot 11.
-Three days before the press release of May 8, Financial Time announced an estimate of £ 30M.
+This oil on canvas 120 x 160 cm was sold for £ 36M by Christie's on June 27, 2017, lot 11.
+The image is shared by Wikimedia.

 This scene mixes the medieval and the modern to better express the permanent threat of abject persecution.
 Tortures are inflicted by hooded birds.
 In a claustrophobic atmosphere with black lines and garish colors, the victim chained on an Inquisition bed is a light spot.
 A bird plows his back to the blood with a large knife.